-Stream geomorphic assessment data specific to the stormwater impaired reaches of Rugg Brook confirm the significance of the instream sediment generation, as opposed to production zone sediment inputs, and its resultant negative impact on aquatic biota habitat.
-Results from a 2005 geomorphic assessment in Rugg Brook indicate that the stream channel is highly unstable and that the potential for more degradation is high (Lake Champlain Committee, 2006).
-Of 7 reaches assessed in the stormwater impaired portion of the Rugg Brook watershed, all were rated as being in "fair" geomorphic condition.
-In the same 7 reaches, sensitivity to further channel instability was rated as "extreme" in 4 of the reaches, and either "very high" or "high" in the remaining 3.
-These conditions in turn reflect a generally degraded aquatic habitat whereby all but 1 of the 7 reaches were rated as having "fair" habitat conditions.
+Stream geomorphic assessment data specific to the stormwater impaired reaches of Stevens Brook confirm the significance of the instream sediment generation, as opposed to production zone sediment inputs, and its resultant negative impact on aquatic biota habitat.
+Results from a 2005 geomorphic assessment in Stevens Brook indicate that the stream channel is highly unstable and that the potential for more degradation is high (Lake Champlain Committee, 2006).
+Of 7 reaches assessed in the stormwater impaired portion of the Stevens Brook watershed, all were rated as being in "fair" geomorphic condition.
+In the same 7 reaches, sensitivity to further channel instability was rated as either "high", "very high" or "extreme".
+These conditions in turn reflect a generally degraded aquatic habitat whereby 2 the 7 reaches were rated as "poor", 4 as "fair' and 1 as "good".

-The goal of this TMDL is to address the controlling factor of instream sediment production by determining the departure of existing discharge characteristics in Rugg Brook from attainment stream discharge characteristics and setting flow reduction targets to allow for the reestablishment of good habitat conditions throughout the stream in order to meet VTWQS.
+The goal of this TMDL is to address the controlling factor of instream sediment production by determining the departure of existing discharge characteristics in Stevens Brook from attainment stream discharge characteristics and setting flow reduction targets to allow for the reestablishment of good habitat conditions throughout the stream in order to meet VTWQS.